fluffle/deliabot/README.md

 You can also use `fetch` to fetch items from barrels to the output chest:

     fetch 16 salt

+And `list` will print out the stuff that Delia can currently make.

 Things that won't work
 ======================